Bus rapid transit: Quality stations

 Bottleneck BRT stations typically provide loading areas for simultaneous boarding and alighting of buses through multiple doors coordinated via displays and loudspeakers.

 An example of high-quality stations include those used on TransMilenio in Bogotá since December 2000, the MIO in Cali since November 2008, Metrolinea in Bucaramanga since December 2009, Megabús in Pereira since May 2009.
 This design is also used in Johannesburg's Rea Vaya.

 The term "station" is more flexibly applied in North America and ranges from enclosed waiting areas (Ottawa and Cleveland) to large open-sided shelters (Los Angeles and San Bernardino).

 Prominent brand or identity

 A unique and distinctive identity can contribute to BRT's attractiveness as an alternative to driving cars, (such as Viva, Max, TransMilenio, Metropolitano, Metronit, Select) marking stops and stations as well as the buses.

-Large cities usually have big bus networks.
-A map showing all bus lines might be incomprehensible, and cause people to wait for low-frequency buses that may not even be running at the time they are needed.
-By identifying the main bus lines having high-frequency service, with a special brand and separate maps, it is easier to understand the entire network.

-Public transit apps are more convenient than a static map, featuring services like trip planning, live arrival and departure times, up-to-date line schedules, local station maps, service alerts, and advisories that may affect one's current trip.
-Transit and Moovit are examples of apps that are available in many cities around the world.
+Public transit apps may feature services like trip planning, up-to-date line schedules, and advisories that may affect ridership.
+Freemium platforms such as Transit and Moovit apps are available in many cities around the world.
 Some operators of bus rapid transit systems have developed their own apps, like Transmilenio.
-These apps even include all the schedules and live arrival times and stations for buses that feed the BRT, like the SITP (Sistema Integrado de Transporte Público or Public Transit Integrated System) in Bogotá.